terjeio/grbl/HAL.md

 } HAL;
 ```

 Note: the HAL struct is cleared on startup.
-All values defaults to 0 \(or null\).
+All values defaults to 0 \(equal to null or false\).

 #### The first part of the HAL struct contains some basic information about the HAL implementation.